-- One course from each of the following five categories: (1) Composition, (2) Mathematics and Critical Reasoning, (3) Humanities or Fine Arts, (4) Social Sciences and (5) Basic Sciences. - Non-technical requirements (including Kent Core and courses basic or closely related to the technical field) should make up approximately 50 percent or more (i.e., minimum 30 credit hours) of total program.
+One course from each of the following five categories: (1) Composition, (2) Mathematics and Critical Reasoning, (3) Humanities or Fine Arts, (4) Social Sciences and (5) Basic Sciences.

+Non-technical requirements (including Kent Core and courses basic or closely related to the technical field) should make up approximately 50 percent or more (i.e., minimum 30 credit hours) of total program.

-The Associate of Technical Study (ATS) degree is an individually planned program of study designed to respond to the need for specialized technical education and specific career objectives.
-The Ohio Department of Higher Education divides The ATS degree into two types:
+The Associate of Technical Study (ATS) degree is an individually planned technical program of study designed to respond to the need needs for specialized technical education and specific career objectives that are not served by existing degree programs.
+The ATS degree is divided into two categories at Kent State types by the Ohio Department of Higher Education:

-- Type A allows students to develop, in consultation with a faculty advisor, a coherent combination of technical courses selectively drawn from two or more technical programs offered at Kent State to serve a career objective that is not adequately addressed by one of the existing programs alone.
-Students in the ATS degree type A declare the Individualized Program major at Kent State. - Type B provides associate degree completion based on a technical certificate or other formal technical training programs.
-Students are awarded a maximum of 30 credit hours toward the degree for college-level courses completed or training received from other institutions of higher education, career centers or other educational enterprises judged by Kent State to be of college level and for which Kent State awards degree credit.
-Students in the ATS degree type B declare the appropriate university-approved major in their field.
+- Category Type A allows students to develop, in consultation with a faculty advisor, a coherent combination of technical courses selectively an individualized course of study drawn from two or more technical programs offered at Kent State to serve a career objective that is not adequately addressed by one of the existing programs alone.
+Students in the ATS degree category-type A declare the Individualized Program majorat Kent State. - Category Type B provides associate degree completion based on a technical certificate or other formal technical training programs.
+Students are awarded a maximum of 30 credit hours toward the degree for college-level courses completed or training received from other institutions of higher education, vocational career centers or other educational enterprises that are regionally accredited and/or recognized by the U.S. Department of Educationjudged by Kent State to be of college level and for which Kent State awards degree credit.
+Students in the ATS degree category type B declare the appropriate university-approved major in their field.